 Medicine for any other health problem if detected (like antibiotics, etc).

-If you want to know the exact breakdown of vet costs for the dog you are interested in, to understand why the adoption fee is what it is - please do not hesitate to ask us.
+If you want to know the exact breakdown of vet costs for the animal you are interested in, to understand why the adoption fee is what it is - please do not hesitate to ask us.
 Transparency is key!

 Animal Care Zone has done significant work to reduce over population in India and Canada.
 Spay and neuter is an essential part of our work.
 In order to make sure we are not contributing to over population, we have added the spay/neuter deposit.
-If an adopter takes home a dog who is younger than 6 months and cannot be spayed/neutered before going home, or cannot be spayed/neutered for any other reason before going home, the adopter will have to pay an additional $150 as a deposit.
-The adopter will have 1 month after the dog turns of age (6 months old), or when medically appropriate, to schedule the dog's spay/neuter, and get the operation done, Upon successful completion of the dog's sterilization surgery in an appropriate time span, Animal Care Zone will return the deposit fee.
+If an adopter takes home a dog or cat who is younger than 6 months and cannot be spayed/neutered before going home, or cannot be spayed/neutered for any other reason before going home, the adopter will have to pay an additional $150 as a deposit.
+The adopter will have 1 month after the dog turns of age (6 months old), or when medically appropriate, to schedule the animal's spay/neuter, and get the operation done, Upon successful completion of the dog or cat's sterilization surgery in an appropriate time span, Animal Care Zone will return the deposit fee.

 Really?
 Why so serious?

 Yes, we are very serious, and we take over population very seriously.
-We commit a large amount of resources to spay/neuter, so we cannot take a risk of pregnancy with our rescued dogs.
+We commit a large amount of resources to spay/neuter, so we cannot take a risk of pregnancy with our rescued animals.
 We hope you understand.
 The spay/neuter deposit is taken so you will remember to schedule the spay/neuter ASAP.